paintparty/repl-repl-atom/README.md

 **Evaluate Current Expression**
 Default keybinding: `ctrl-cmd-alt-enter` (mac), `shift-ctrl-alt-enter` (windows)

 Please customize these keybindings to suit your needs.

+&nbsp;

 Additionally, you can access all the Repl-Repl commands from the following places:
 - The application menu (top of the screen) *Packages > repl-repl > ...*